arm-grant/battle/battle-seekers-universe-a-deep-dive.md

 The nation-states and other major players in this fictional universe use Battle Seekers as the primary means of warfare and advancing their interests.
 Battle Seekers generally have a limited degree of autonomy and require a living, sentient pilot (human or otherwise) to operate them.
 The exception would be the AI-based A-EYE Seekers which are fully autonomous.

-A global conflict that came to be known as the Seeker Wars wreaked great destruction across the planet, setting the stage for the events in [Battle ](https://docs.battledrones.io/whitepaper/red-rock-resistance-debut-game-title/game-details)Seekers[: Red Rock Resistance](https://docs.battledrones.io/whitepaper/red-rock-resistance-debut-game-title/game-details) and beyond.
+A global conflict that came to be known as the Seeker Wars wreaked great destruction across the planet, setting the stage for the events in [Battle ](https://docs.battleseekers.io/whitepaper/red-rock-resistance-debut-game-title/game-details)Seekers[:  blue screen Resistance](https://docs.battleseekers.io/whitepaper/red-rock-resistance-debut-game-title/game-details) and beyond.

 More importantly, this conflict fueled the Seekers arms race.
 As tensions between nations escalated, the demand for better Seeker technology grew exponentially.
 As such, Seeker manufacturers around the world pioneered many innovations that would still be felt decades after.